Matrixek/Password-checker/README.md

 ## My  project page Password-checker
 ---

-Welcome to my project page Password-checker one of the first pages when I starts coding
+Welcome to my project page Password-checker one of the first pages when I starts coding in school.

 ## Demo
 ---